On this dayDec 07, 1874

-Soon after, in early 1875, a white man named J.P.
-Gilmer was hired to serve as Mr. Crosby's deputy.
-After Mr. Crosby tried to have Mr. Gilmer removed from office, Mr. Gilmer shot Mr. Crosby in the head on June 7, 1875.
+Following this brutal attack, federal troops were sent to Vicksburg and Mr. Crosby was appointed as sheriff again.
+However, in early 1875, a white man named J.P.
+Gilmer was hired to serve as Sheriff Crosby's deputy.
+After Sheriff Crosby tried to have Mr. Gilmer removed from office, Mr. Gilmer shot Sheriff Crosby in the head on June 7, 1875.
 Mr. Gilmer was arrested for the attempted assassination but never brought to trial.
 Mr. Crosby survived the shooting but never made a full recovery, and had to serve the remainder of his term through a representative white citizen.

 The violence and intimidation tactics utilized by white Mississippians intent on restoring white supremacy soon enabled forces antagonistic to the aims of Reconstruction and racial equality to regain power in Mississippi.